zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 ## Analytical Approach

 a.
-The analysis compares base pay against current pay and calculates the percentage deviation to identify anomalies.
+The analysis compares base pay against current pay and calculates the percentage deviation to identify anomalies

 b.
-Employees with unusually high positive or negative variance are flagged for further review.
+Employees with unusually high positive or negative variance are flagged for further review

-c. further review includes working on ERPs to check if employees were awarded some incentive due to extra effort in the pay period or maybe a temporary/ permanent pay increase.
+c. further review includes working on ERPs to check if employees were awarded some incentive due to extra effort in the pay period or maybe a temporary/ permanent pay increase

 ## Tools Used